 The Short Trail measures about 4 kms and 800 vertical meters climb, with start at Svineroe (buss shuttle to start).
 The trail holds a steady pitch on mostly rocky surface, and is suitable even for kids with trail / trek / outdoor experience.

-Kraftløypa is a new invention for 2018, and starts at Selstali Seter.
+Kraftløypa starts at Selstali Seter.
 The trail is identical to the Long Trail from here, and measures about 6 kms and 860 vertical meters to the summit.
 A very scenic, but also tough trail option, with limited capacity (only 64 persons will be allowed for 2018).
 Participants will be transported mandatory from Rjukan Stadion with dedicated buses, leaving at 09:00.
 Due to uncertainty of road conditions and accessability, participants will need to accept the risk of being transferred to The Short Trail, without refusal, if the organizer can not access the starting point.
 This will be communicated the day prior to the race, at the latest.

-Everyone will receive a technical Viking Challenge jersey from 2XU and a proof of completed challenge.
+Everyone will receive a technical Viking Challenge jersey when you pick up your start number (or bib), and a medal when reaching the finish as a proof of completed challenge.
 In addition, we provide for free warm soup and water / soft drink at Gaustahytta next to the summit.
 Shuttle buses and return transport with Gaustabanen is included.

 All registration is online, or at the race office at Rjukan Stadion, between 15 and 21 on Friday, or between 8 and 10:30 on Saturday.